Everything You Need To Know About An IVA

 You might also be able to argue that public transport would not meet your commuting needs; for example, if you work variable or unsocial hours.

-If you have obtained an IVA and are complying with its conditions, you will be legally protected from bailiffs visiting your home or any further court action being taken against you in relation to your debts.
+If you have entered an IVA and are meeting its terms, you are legally protected from bailiffs visiting your home or any further debt-related court action.

 Get in touch today